devoprops/raveling/DEPLOYMENT.md

 3. Railway account
 4. Domain `devocosm.com` managed in Cloudflare

-## Step 1: Cloudflare Setup
+## Step 1: Cloudflare Workers Setup

+### Option A: Direct GitHub Integration (Recommended - Already Set Up)

+If you've already connected Cloudflare Workers to your GitHub repository directly:

+1. ✅ **Already Done**: Cloudflare Dashboard → Workers & Pages → Your Project
+   - Connected to GitHub repository
+   - Root directory set to `frontend`
+   - Build command: `npm install && npm run build`
+   - Deploy command: `npx wrangler deploy`

+2. **Configure Custom Domain** (if not done):
+   - In Cloudflare Dashboard → Workers & Pages → Your Project → Settings → Domains
+   - Add custom domain: `raveling.devocosm.com`
+   - Cloudflare will automatically configure DNS

+3. **Set Environment Variables** (if needed):
+   - In Cloudflare Dashboard → Workers & Pages → Your Project → Settings → Variables
+   - Add `VITE_API_URL` = Your Railway backend URL (e.g., `https://your-backend.railway.app`)

+### Option B: GitHub Actions Deployment (Alternative)

+If you prefer GitHub Actions instead of direct integration:

-### Get Cloudflare API Token
+#### Get Cloudflare API Token

 1. Go to Cloudflare Dashboard → My Profile → API Tokens
 2. Click "Create Token"
 3. Use "Edit Cloudflare Workers" template
 4. Set permissions:
-   - Account: `Cloudflare Pages:Edit`
+   - Account: `Workers:Edit`
    - Zone: `Workers:Edit` (for your domain)
 5. Copy the token

-### Get Cloudflare Account ID
+#### Get Cloudflare Account ID

 1. Go to Cloudflare Dashboard
 2. Select your account (right sidebar)
 3. Copy the Account ID

-### Add GitHub Secrets
+#### Add GitHub Secrets (Only if using GitHub Actions)

 In your GitHub repository:
 1. Go to Settings → Secrets and variables → Actions
-2. Add the following secrets:
+2. Add the following secrets (only needed if using GitHub Actions):
    - `CLOUDFLARE_API_TOKEN` - Your API token
    - `CLOUDFLARE_ACCOUNT_ID` - Your account ID
-   - `VITE_API_URL` - Your Railway backend URL (optional, can set in Cloudflare dashboard)
+   - `VITE_API_URL` - Your Railway backend URL (optional)

+**Note**: If using direct GitHub integration, you don't need these GitHub secrets.

 ### Configure DNS

-1. In Cloudflare Dashboard → DNS → Records
+1. In Cloudflare Dashboard → DNS → Records (for `devocosm.com`)
-2. Add a CNAME record:
+2. Add a CNAME record (if not auto-configured):
    - Name: `raveling`
-   - Target: Your Cloudflare Pages deployment URL (will be provided after first deploy)
+   - Target: Your Cloudflare Workers deployment URL (provided after first deploy, or check Workers & Pages → Your Project → Domains)
    - Proxy: ON (orange cloud)

+**Note**: If you added the custom domain in Workers settings, DNS may be auto-configured.

 ## Step 2: Railway Setup